elvismunene362-lgtm/odin-recipes/README.md

 # odin-recipes
-recipe webpage
-My first webpage, i get to portray HTML skills.
+My first webpage, i got to with HTML layout for a recipe website.